Francesco-75/lindbergh-loader-scripts/README.md

 ./filename.sh

-lloader-v6.sh will install all the lindbergh loader requirements and autocompile the loader for you
+lloader-v7dev.sh will install all the lindbergh loader requirements and autocompile the loader for you

-lindbergh-plymouth.sh will install a simple lindbergh loader plymouth boot theme

-Feel free to report me bugs!
+Added experimental new loader compatibility.
+Not yet tested so feel free to report me bugs that i will happy to fix.

 USE AT YOUR OWN RISK